The Fish of the Coral Reefs

 At nighttime, Yellow Tangs have been observed to darken their usually bright yellow coloring and a brown patch will develop along their midline.
 This is a strategy to help camouflage them at night when their colors would stand out much more conspicuously than in daylight.
 When the sun rises their coloring will return to its original brightness and the brown patch will fade.

 Their elongated lips are used to eat seaweed and algae and they use them to prune algae that could suffocate the corals.
 In the wild they have been known to help clean turtle shells of algal growth as well.

 Lonnie Huffman (Wikimedia)

-Individuals: Leo, Tris
+Names: Leo, Tris

 Zebra Barred Dartfish originate from Indonesia and are found in the Indo-Pacific and are very active.
 These fish can put on great bursts of speed when swimming and have been known to jump out of tanks (we have a screen to prevent this behavior and keep the fish safe).